12Siva/PersonalTutorPOC/PressRelease.md

 For our older user base we offer a wide variety of technical topics such as programming, cooking, or project management.

 The personal tutor will even make flashcards for users so, they easily retain the knowledge.

+We have partnered with [OpenSea](https://opensea.io/) so; successful completion of each topic will enable a NFT for the user that they can trade.